MiczFlor/RPi-Jukebox-RFID/docs/MANUAL.md

 3. Navigate to the folder `shortcuts` in your windows manager.
 4. Open the file of the same name as the card ID with a text editor.
 5. Change the content of that file to `birds`

-IMPORTANT: the folder names must not contain whitespaces.
-Instead of 'great song' use something like 'great_song'.

 Now you have told the jukebox that every time the card with the ID `0594672283` is swiped across, play what's in the folder `birds`.
 Let's continue and make that folder and the audio files inside.